 Art connoisseurs who happen to pass through or stay in Tsu will certainly want to pop by the Mie Prefectural Art Museum to appreciate works by local Japanese artists along with pieces by renowned French and Spanish masters.

 - Sculptures and other pieces in the Yanagihara Yoshitatsu Memorial Hall

 How to Get There

 The museum is just 10 minutes by foot west from Tsu Station, which is in the central part of the city.

-To reach Tsu Station, travelers coming from central Nagoya can take the Limited Express from Nagoya Kintetsu Station for 50 minutes or the JR Kisei Line from Nagoya Station for 55 minutes.
+To reach Tsu Station, travelers coming from central Nagoya can take the Limited Express from Kintetsu Nagoya Station for 50 minutes or the Rapid from JR Nagoya Station for 55 minutes.
 If you are coming from Osaka, you can take the Kintetsu Line from Osaka-Namba Station to reach the city in about 90 minutes.

 A collection offering insights into both Eastern and Western art

 Oil paintings, watercolors, bronze sculptures, and more can be found at the Mie Prefectural Art Museum.
-You might be surprised that pieces by famous artists such as Monet, Renoir, and Dali are on display here in Tsu.
+You might be surprised that pieces by famous artists such as Monet, Renoir, Dali, and Chagall are on display here in Tsu.

 Artworks and documents

 You will also find works from the 17th century onward by artists who were from Mie or who had ties to the prefecture.
 There are oil paintings from the late 19th century and later by Japanese artists and those who had a significant influence on modern Japanese art.